 - When you lose track of each other over time, try to pick up where you left off.

-The list above pertains in large part to giving, nurturing, and strengthening friendships by finding ways to be generous.
+The list above pertains in large part to giving, nurturing, and strengthening friendships by finding ways to be generous even through social distancing.
 Use it as inspiration for turning towards your friends in the coming weeks.
 But keep this in mind: intimacy also grows in simply spending time together, engaging in activities you both enjoy, and being there through thick and thin.
-Dr. Gottman has some tips to share with you on that subject as well.
-Look forward to more in the following Homework Assignment!